hajimen/p2ppcb_software/p2ppcb_composer_f360/ReadMe.md

 10. There is isolated thin wall?
 Oh...

 MJF cannot print isolated thin wall around under 0.8 mm.
-If it occurs, you need to remove them by F360's features.
+If it occurs, you need to remove them by F360's features by yourself.

 ## Bridge and fill/hole - MF/MEV method